jwortmann/brackets-color-scheme/README.md

 ## Installation

-The color scheme can be installed via Sublime Text's package manager [Package Control](https://packagecontrol.io/installation).
+The color scheme can be installed with Sublime Text's package manager [Package Control](https://packagecontrol.io/installation).
 From the command palette select *Package Control: Install Package* and search for *Brackets Color Scheme*.

-Alternatively you can [download](https://github.com/jwortmann/brackets-color-scheme/archive/master.zip) and unzip the files from this repository and put them into a folder in the packages directory of Sublime Text, e.g. the *Packages/User/* folder.
-To access the packages directory, select *Preferences > Browse Packages...* from the Sublime Text menu.
-Note that there won't be automatic updates for this package if not using Package Control.

-The color scheme can then be activated from the menu under *Preferences > Color Scheme...* or via the *UI: Select Color Scheme* command from the command palette.
+The color scheme can then be activated from the menu under *Preferences > Select Color Scheme...* or via the *UI: Select Color Scheme* command from the command palette.

 ## Preview